Christopher Baldwin

-Christopher Baldwin (born February 25, 1973) is an American illustrator and author of several webcomics, the most significant being Bruno, a look at the life of an introspective young woman set in the real world.
-Other works include shorter webcomic series, some being intentionally designed to attract syndication; these tend to be lighter in tone than Bruno, and include Shepard and May (published for 5 weeks in 2000), Kim in Love (published from October 1, 2001 until October 22, 2001), and Madge's Diary (published from November 5, 2001 until January 18, 2002).
+Christopher Baldwin (born February 25, 1973) is an American illustrator and author of several webcomics, the most significant being Bruno, a story of the life of an introspective young woman set in the real world.
+Other works include shorter webcomic series, some being intentionally designed to attract syndication; these tend to be lighter in tone than Bruno.
+They include Shepard and May (published for 5 weeks in 2000), Kim in Love (published from October 1, 2001 to October 22, 2001), and Madge's Diary (published from November 5, 2001 to January 18, 2002).
 Little Dee, about a young girl adopted by a bear, was released on June 7, 2004 for syndication and completed in April 2010.
 Baldwin later published the science fiction webcomics Spacetrawler and One Way.
-Aside from comics, Baldwin also wrote the 2003 novel Loved into Submission: a Dark Existential Farce.
+Apart from comics, Baldwin also wrote the 2003 novel Loved into Submission: a Dark Existential Farce.

 Biography

 Christopher was born in Montague, Massachusetts and spent his childhood in Greenfield, Massachusetts.
 By his own account he had drawn over 30 comic books by 1991.
 After leaving college early in 1994, he took on various freelance jobs, and traveled to Europe where he took source pictures to incorporate in the Bruno comic.
 He similarly traveled across America, taking source photographs, settling in Portland, Oregon, then residing in Olympia, Washington.